 Dma

 The Dma component handles the configuration and control of the Direct Memory Access (DMA).
 It is used to transfer data from the hardware design to the memory.
+It can be used for data streams with 16 bit or 64 bit data width.

 Additional information